asylve/Craiglist-Cars-Study/README.md

 The plots below and to the left show the raw scattered datapoints and three different methods for interpolating into a uniform grid.
 The 'nearest' was chosen and smoothed using a moving average with a window of 30,000km and 3 years.
 The result is shown on the contour plot below and to the right.

 Odometer reading is much more important than year to determine price.
 According to this data, a newer vehicle would only loose ~20% ($8,000) of its value after 40 years with no driving.
 On the other hand, the same vehicle driven 50,000km in one year would lose 20-30% of its value.

+The arrow on the plot indicates the depreciation for a vehicle driven 13,100 km driven per year ([average for British Columbia](https://www.ahainsurance.ca/car-insurance/average-mileage-per-year-canada/#:~:text=According%20to%20Natural%20Resources%20Canada,Canada%20is%20about%2015%2C200%20kilometres.)) for 10 years.
+This works out to a depreciation rate of $0.20/km.

                         Interpolated Data                               |                 Smoothed Contour :----------------------------------------------------------------------:|:-----------------------------------------------:
 ![Interpolation Contours](/images/pricing_contours_interpolation.png)   |  ![Price Contours](/images/price_contours.png)